Great Middle Eastern restaurants in Montréal

 Crazy Falafel

-A bit out of the way, I always head there for the French fries sandwich, which consists of fresh fries topped with toum (garlic sauce) and coleslaw, wrapped in pita bread and slightly pressed.
+A bit out of the way, I always head there for the French fries sandwich, which consists of fresh fries topped with toum (garlic sauce), coleslaw, and other delicious things, wrapped in Lebanese bread and slightly pressed.

 Chez Fourna